Kito

 The annual light show at Mifuneyama gardens, held at the end of August.

-Beautiful mountains and famous hot springs, tea and pottery – when it comes to exploring, Kito District has a diverse range of attractions and many of it’s locales are famous throughout Japan (and even abroad to an extent).
-But the one factor that makes Kito stand out is it’s history; specifically the origins of Japanese pottery (Yakimono).
+Beautiful mountains and famous hot springs, tea and pottery – when it comes to exploring, Kito District has a diverse range of attractions.
+But the one factor that makes Kito stand out is its history; specifically the origins of Japanese pottery.
 Ask a Japanese person to name one thing about Saga and the response will likely be “Yakimono“.